goodwinmcd/MovieScrapePython/README.md

   Problem:  Inconsistency between dates between rotten tomatoes and imdb (usually off by a year).
   Solution:  The release date of a movie is always obtained from imdb.
 It then compares that date +/- 1 when searching rotten tomatoes for a certain title.
+  Solution2: Instead of using IMDB basic search I switched to using their advanced search.
+I use a date range of +/- 1 year so that only the movie I'm looking for will show up.
+This makes it so that I do not have to check for consistent release dates in my program.

 Future work to do:
-  Use Imdbs advance search so that TV shows and date range are covered through searching IMDB instead of error checking in the program.
-  Find more consistent methods of finding runtime and meta ratings.
+  Consistent way to find the correct movie of foreign titles.

 Please feel free to contact me with any questions.